Master's Degree in Bioethics and Biolaw (Interuniversity)

 CE7 – Become familiar with the civil and criminal liability of biomedical professionals.

-CE8 – Identify the important aspects of the health-care provider-patient relationship in order to be able to analyze the ethical problems that arise in daily clinical practice.
+CE8 – Identify the aspects of the healthcare provider-patient relationship that are important in order to analyze the ethical problems that arise in daily clinical practice.

-CE9 – Promote a reflective, dialoguing and communicative attitude towards all situations that require decisions regarding both extraordinary measures and limitations of therapeutic effort.
+CE9 – Promote a reflective, communicative and dialogic attitude in all situations that require decisions regarding both extraordinary measures and limitations of therapeutic effort.

-CE10 – Understand the notion of consent, the principle of autonomy and familiarity with the legally required conditions for the validity of consent.
+CE10 – Understand the notion of consent, the principle of autonomy, and familiarization with the legally required conditions for the validity of consent.

 CE11 – Acquire a favorable disposition towards a communicative clinical relationship based on the patient.